Sweet, tart, rich, and delicious Mango Sorbet made with just 5 ingredients and without an ice cream maker!

 - pinch salt

 - Combine all ingredients in a food processor or high powered blender.

-- Puree for 2 to 3 minutes, or until smooth.
-Scrape down the side of the bowl as needed.
+- Puree for 2 to 3 minutes or until smooth.
+Scrape down the sides of the bowl as needed.

 - Transfer the mango mixture to an ice cream tub or an airtight container; cover and freeze until firm.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.